ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

-fact that not all experiments were run on the same machine, and atoms had different handle IDs) but it should be noted that at glance the mean errors seemed fairly low, likely below 0.1 event in the worst case, when `db-ratio` is equal to 0.1.
+fact that not all experiments were run on the same machine, and atoms had different handle IDs) but it should be noted that at glance the mean errors seemed fairly low, likely below 0.1 event in the worst case when `db-ratio` is equal to 0.1.

 ## Conclusion